chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap.md

 You can copy and paste into the 'Deploy New Server' process => 'Cloud Init' section when you check the 'Add user-data to cloud-init configuration' checkbox.
 Do not forget to set the "YOUR.IP.ADDRESS.HERE" variable with you actual IP address:

+Note: this is still a work in progress...
+I will remove this line when the below works.

 ```yaml
 #cloud-config